 Boost your creativity with plants

-According to a landmark European study, there are cognitive and creative benefits to having plants in the office—which may explain the greenery in many business interior landscapes.
-And they help with stress and relaxation, which could explain why plants are so common in doctor's (and dentist's(!) offices.
+According to a landmark European study, there are cognitive and creative benefits to having plants in the office—even plain green ones.
+This may explain the greenery in many business interior landscapes.
+Plus they help with stress and relaxation, which could explain why plants are so common in doctor's (and dentist's(!) offices.

 Flowers aid relaxation and stress reduction, but choose your colors well.
-Vivid and saturated tones are energizing, while “less saturated colors are calming,” as are colors near each other on the color wheel.
+Vivid and saturated tones are energizing, while “less saturated colors are calming,” as are colors near each other on the color wheel. are colors near each other on the color wheel.
 More from Huffington Post.